Punjabi cuisine: Staple foods

-Dairy products

 Dairy products are a staple in Punjabi cuisine.
 Both cow milk and water buffalo milk are popular.
 Milk is used for drinking, to add to tea or coffee, to make homemade dahi (yogurt), for butter and making traditional Punjabi cottage cheese called paneer.
-Traditionally, yogurt is made every day using previous day's yogurt as the starting bacterial culture to ferment the milk.
-Curd is used as dressing for many raita dishes, to prepare Kadhi, to prepare cultured buttermilk (Chaas), and as a side dish in a meal.
-Buttermilk is used in making various kinds of Lassi.
+Traditionally, yogurt is made every day using the previous day's yogurt as the starting bacterial culture to ferment the milk.
+Curd is used as dressing for many raita dishes, to prepare kadhi, to prepare cultured buttermilk (chaas), and as a side dish in a meal.
+Buttermilk is used in making various kinds of lassi.
 It may also be used in curry preparations.
-Milk is also the prerequisite ingredient for butter and Ghee (clarified butter).
+Milk is also the prerequisite ingredient for butter and ghee (clarified butter).

 Food additives and condiments

 Food additives and condiments are usually added to enhance the flavor of the food.
-Food coloring as additive is used in sweet dishes and desserts.
+Food coloring is added to sweet dishes and desserts.
 Starch is used as a bulking agent.

 Common dishes

 Breakfast

-Breakfast recipes with respect to different regions within Punjab varies.
-Common ones are chana masala, nan, chole kulche, aloo paratha, panner paratha, gobi paratha, paratha with curd, paratha with butter, halwa poori, bhatoora, falooda, makhni doodh, Amritsari lassi, masala chai, tea, Amritsari kulchas, dahi vada, dahi, khoa, paya, aloo paratha with butter, panjeeri with milk.
+Breakfast recipes with respect to different regions within Punjab vary.
+Commonly eaten are chana masala, nan, chole kulche, aloo paratha, paneer paratha, gobi paratha, paratha with curd, paratha with butter, halwa poori, bhatoora, falooda, makhni doodh, Amritsari lassi, masala chai, tea, Amritsari kulchas, dahi vada, dahi, khoa, paya, aloo paratha with butter, and with milk.

-In the upper Punjab Pakistan the Lahori Katlama is famous for breakfast as well.
+In the upper Punjab Pakistan the Lahori katlama is eaten for breakfast as well.